-VI Protein and Peptide Delivery: Barriers for protein delivery.
+V Transdermal Drug Delivery Systems: Structure of skin and barriers, Penetration enhancers, Transdermal Drug Delivery Systems, Formulation and evaluation 10 VI Protein and Peptide Delivery: Barriers for protein delivery.
 Formulation and Evaluation of delivery systems of proteins and other macromolecules.
 6 VII Vaccine delivery systems: Vaccines, uptake of antigens, single shot vaccines, mucosal and transdermal delivery of vaccines 6

-Teaching-Learning Methodology

-- 1. Students will be oriented about the course content in the first session of the course - 2.
-Class-room teaching will be based on interactive sessions using chalk and board teaching method as well as teaching aids such as Powepoint presentations, audio-visual presentations. - 3.
-Virtual teaching and examination will also utilized for the learners of the course. - 4.
-Seminar/assignments on advanced, recent and useful topics related to the course will be an integral part of course teaching and learning methodology. - 5.
-Quiz and Q & A sessions for the topics covered will be conducted at regular interval. - 6.
-Internal theory test will be conducted as a part of regular curriculum. - 7.
-Attendance will be marked for each session as a part of overall evaluation. - 8.
-Teaching will be facilitated by reading material, discussion forum, task-based learning and case discussions.
+Teaching- Learning Methodology Students will be oriented about the course content in the first session of the course Class-room teaching will be based on interactive sessions using chalk and board teaching method as well as teaching aids such as Powepoint presentations, audio-visual presentations.
+Virtual teaching and examination will also utilized for the learners of the course.
+Seminar/assignments on advanced, recent and useful topics related to the course will be an integral part of course teaching and learning methodology.
+Quiz and Q & A sessions for the topics covered will be conducted at regular interval.
+Internal theory test will be conducted as a part of overall evaluation.
+Teaching will be facilitated by reading material, discussion forum, task-based learning and case discussions. -------------------------------------- ---

-Evaluat Evaluation Pattern
+Evaluation Pattern

 Sr. No Details of Evaluation Marks

 1. Continuous Mode 10

 2. Sessional Examination 15

 3. End Semester Examination 75

-Course Outcomes: Upon completion of this course, students will be able to 1.
+Cours Course Outcomes: Upon completion of this course, students will be able to 1.
 Acquire the basic aspect of sustained and rate controlled drug delivery system in the field of pharmaceutical sciences.
 2. Interpret the formulation susceptibility, strategy and justification of available various marketed formulation of Ocular and Gastro-retentive formulations.
 3. Evaluate the element of compatibility and stability in the selection of active pharmaceutical ingredients and excipients for the development of transdermal drug delivery system.
 4. Theorize the concept, usefulness and mechanism of biological matrices like proteins, peptides and vaccines in drug delivery system.

-Suggeste Suggested References: Sr. No References 1 Y W. Chien, Novel Drug Delivery Systems, 2nd edition, revised and expanded, Marcel Dekker, Inc., New York, 1992 2 Robinson, J. R., Lee V. H. L, Controlled Drug Delivery Systems, Marcel Dekker, Inc., New York, 1992 3 Encyclopedia of controlled delivery, Editor- Edith Mathiowitz, Published by WileyInterscience Publication, John Wiley and Sons, Inc, New York!
+Suggested References: Sr. No References 1 Y W. Chien, Novel Drug Delivery Systems, 2nd edition, revised and expanded, Marcel Dekker, Inc., New York, 1992 2 Robinson, J. R., Lee V. H. L, Controlled Drug Delivery Systems, Marcel Dekker, Inc., New York, 1992 3 Encyclopedia of controlled delivery, Editor- Edith Mathiowitz, Published by WileyInterscience Publication, John Wiley and Sons, Inc, New York!
 Chichester/Weinheim 4 N.K.
 Jain, Controlled and Novel Drug Delivery, CBS Publishers & Distributors, New Delhi, First edition 1997 (reprint in 2001) 5 S.P.Vyas and R.K.Khar, Controlled Drug Delivery - concepts and advances, Vallabh Prakashan, New Delhi, First edition 2002